Configure the HTTP client

 8. Proxy support

-# Proxy Registry configuration
+# 1. Configure the Proxy Registry

 quarkus.proxy.registry.host=proxy.mycorp.internal